maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="program-statements"></a>
 ## Program statements

-This section explains the statements associated with loops, conditional and unconditional branches, subroutines and their retrieval, and similar basic functionality.
-It also explains the means of accessing data and the optional command used for defining variables.
+This section explains the statements associated with loops, conditional and unconditional branches, subroutines, and similar functionality.
+It also explains the means of accessing data and the optional commands used for defining variables.
 The following list is not in order; it is meant to group statements with similar functionality.

 <!-- TOC --><a name="rem-scon"></a>
 ### [`REM`|`'`|`!`] [*scon*]